-Example of basic OO patterns.
-Well written for beginner rubyist with great analogy in OO world.
-Very shallow explanations of meta/core ruby internals, but great examples of clean code.
-Bonus, has a chapter dedicated to DSL, with an example.
+An example of basic OO patterns.
+Well written for a beginner Rubyist with great analogy in the OO world.
+Very shallow explanations of meta/core Ruby internals, but great examples of clean code.
+Bonus—a chapter dedicated to DSL, with an example.

 This is much closer to Ruby than

-Design patterns in Ruby is.
-More focused on practical issues and how to attend their needs in
+Design Patterns in Ruby.
+More focused on practical issues and how to attend to their needs in the

 Ruby way.
 Bonus

 This one requires a ton of patience.
-Book explains how to apply various refactoring techniques and (almost) never cross to red area in Red-Green-Refactor cycle.
-It was really hard for me to concentrate on each shown technique cause they were same amount useful as they were boring.
+The book explains how to apply various refactoring techniques and (almost) never cross to the red area in the Red-Green-Refactor cycle.
+It was really hard for me to concentrate on each technique shown because they were as useful as they were boring.

-This is one of the best book ever written.
-The level of detail is, well microscopic.
-You cannot get more low level than this and in same time each higher level behavior is explained in respect to internal implementation.
-This book will not leave you guessing how things work it explains them and then proves it with C code implementation.
+This is one of the best books ever written.
+The level of detail is, well, microscopic.
+You cannot get to a much lower level than this, and, at the same time, every higher-level behavior is explained in respect to internal implementation.
+This book will not leave you guessing how things work, it explains and then demonstrates them with C code implementation.

-This is self-improvement book for every rubyist with a couple of years experience.
-Filled with code examples of idioms and methodologies, which you already seen in practice but with special review why are they so dominant over alternatives.
-Author was owner/maintainer of some XML builder/parser so this book provides knowledge that solves real world problems.
-Bonus chapter dedicated to gem/project maintenance.
-Bonus^2 every dozen of pages there would be a reference to context relevant thingy, sometimes article other times book, not necessarily Ruby related but great reads.
+This is a self-improvement book for every Rubyist with a couple of years of experience.
+It is filled with code examples of idioms and methodologies which you've already seen in practice, but this book reveals why they are so dominant over alternatives.
+The author was the owner/maintainer of some XML builder/parser, so this book provides knowledge that solves real-world problems.
+A chapter dedicated to gem/project maintenance is a bonus.
+Bonus^2—there are a lot of references to context-relevant thingies, sometimes an article, other times a book, not necessarily Ruby related but still great reads.

 Easy to read, but hard to find projects which need that kind of knowledge.

-Community accepted this one as a textbook of writing tests in ruby, and for good reason, It's everything one needs to start practicing TDD.
+The community accepted this one as a textbook for writing tests in Ruby, and for good reason.
+It's everything one needs to start practicing TDD.